microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 The worker machines are used to run jobs.
 You can use multiple workers during installation.

-We support various types of workers: CPU worker, GPU worker, and workers with other computing device (e.g. TPU, NPU).
+We support various types of workers: CPU workers, GPU workers, and workers with other computing devices (e.g. TPU, NPU).

-In the same time, we also support two schedulers: the Kubernetes default scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).
+At the same time, we also support two schedulers: the Kubernetes default scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).

 Hivedscheduler is the default for OpenPAI.
-It supports virtual cluster division, topology-aware resource guarantee and optimized gang scheduling, which are not supported in k8s default scheduler.
+It supports virtual cluster division, topology-aware resource guarantee, and optimized gang scheduling, which are not supported in the k8s default scheduler.

 For now, the support for CPU/Nvidia GPU workers and workers with other computing device is different:

-  - For CPU worker and NVIDIA GPU worker, both k8s default scheduler and hived scheduler can be used.
+  - For CPU workers and NVIDIA GPU workers, both k8s default scheduler and hived scheduler can be used.
-  - For workers with other types of computing device (e.g. TPU, NPU), currently we only support the usage of k8s default scheduler.
+  - For workers with other types of computing devices (e.g. TPU, NPU), currently, we only support the usage of the k8s default scheduler.
 You can only include workers with the same computing device in the cluster.
 For example, you can use TPU workers, but all workers should be TPU workers.
 You cannot use TPU workers together with GPU workers in one cluster.

 Please check the following requirements for different types of worker machines: